-- For a vegetarian 15 bean soup, omit the ham and add extra vegetables, like diced bell peppers, squash, or mushrooms.
+- For a vegetarian option, omit the ham and add extra vegetables, like diced bell peppers, squash, or mushrooms.

 - Add kale, spinach, or other leafy greens for added nutrients.

-This meal is perfect all on its own, but can also be served with your favorite side dishes.
+This crockpot soup is perfect all on its own, but can also be served with your favorite side dishes.

-Fridge: Store the soup in an airtight container in the fridge for up to 4-5 days.
+Fridge: Store the 15 bean soup in an airtight container in the fridge for up to 4-5 days.

 Freezer: It can be stored in the freezer for up to 3 months.
 Let it cool down completely before transferring it to containers or freezer bags and freezing.

-Stovetop: Place the soup in a pot and reheat it on the stovetop until warmed through.
+Stovetop: Place it in a pot and reheat it on the stovetop until warmed through.

 Microwave: Transfer to a microwave-safe bowl and reheat in the microwave according to your microwave’s instructions.

-Slow Cooker: Place the Hurst beans soup back into a crock pot and set it to Low power.
+Slow Cooker: Place it back into a crock pot and set it to Low power.
 Cook, stirring occasionally, until heated through.

 15 Bean Soup Crock Pot Recipe